 Under the legislation, only the state could ban, regulate, tax or charge usage fees related to cups, straws, plastic bags, takeout containers, Styrofoam and other “auxiliary” food, beverage or merchandise containers.

 The legislation does not prevent a state ban, tax or fee.
 It also allows necessary recycling programs to stay in place.
-“We want to continue to do the recycling,” Livingston told the committee.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!